Four communities the math approves

 When you outgrow 20 gallons

 The 29-gallon is the natural next step.
 Same 30 in × 12 in footprint as the 20-long, plus 9 inches of height — that's enough bioload headroom to add a centerpiece angelfish or beef up community combos.
 How many fish fit in a 29-gallon covers what the extra height unlocks.
+To model any other tank size against the same bioload math, the stocking density calculator runs the calculation at any gallon target.

 Frequently asked